MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Move team, or players to different event
  - Move player to diffrent divisions and team
  - Showing unassigned players and inactive players somewhere in the roster
+ - When make player inactive the rank should be update and and this should work properly
+ - When Moving player rank them properly

  - **Dashboard**
  - Copy Events properly (Do something for players)